 But for heavy gamers with a tight budget, Galaxy S21 is a good choice.
 The combination of the latest mobile chips (Snapdragon 888 or Exynos 2100), UFS 3.1 storage, and the latest Android 11 makes Galaxy S21 stand out (and it will receive Android 12, 13, 14, and probably 15 updates).
-Of course, very a few owners may complain about the 8GB RAM, which actually is enough for all games released in Google Play store.
+Of course, very few owners may complain about the 8GB RAM, which actually is enough for all games released in the Google Play store.

 Galaxy S21 vs Galaxy S21+ vs Galaxy S21 Ultra: who should buy Galaxy S21 Ultra?

 As mentioned, Galaxy S21 Ultra is an incremental upgrade to Galaxy S20 Ultra in all aspects (except for the lack of micro SD card support).